Dan J. Harkey

 A refresher course may be warranted to avoid the embarrassment of having others misinterpret our knee gestures.

-Bending or taking the knee is a complex issue that can stir many emotions.
+Bending or taking a knee is a complex issue that can evoke a range of emotions.

-One person or group may see the act as a display of protest to call attention to social deprivation issues.
+One person or group may view the act as a protest to draw attention to social deprivation issues.

-Another person may take a knee as radicalization and get attention for their cause, which may be nothing.
+Another person may take a knee as a radical act and garner attention for their cause, which may be misguided.

 Another may interpret it as an acknowledgment of respect, dignity, faith, devotion, humility, or supplication toward God.

-The contractor may need to kneel on his knee to drive nails into the framing of a new structure.
-No one pays any attention to work related requirements to kneel because there is no emotional sensatinalism attached.
+The contractor may need to kneel to drive nails into the framing of a new structure.
+No one pays any attention to work-related requirements to kneel because there is no emotional sensationalism attached.

-When there is conversation about kneeling it will follow with sensationsalism and drama, otherwise, no one even notices or cares.
+When a conversation about kneeling arises, it often leads to sensationalism and drama; otherwise, no one even notices or cares.

 Article: